Code of Behaviour

 Step 2: A recommendation to the Board of Management by the Principal.

-The Disciplinary Council, consisting of the Principal, Deputy Principal and at least two Form Masters, will meet to discuss the matter.
+The Disciplinary Council, consisting of the Principal, Deputy Principals and at least two Year Heads, will meet to discuss the matter.
 Having reviewed the results of the investigation of the alleged misbehaviour, the response of the student and his parent(s)/guardian(s), and other relevant factors, the Disciplinary Council will decide whether or not it considers that expulsion may be warranted.

 Where the Disciplinary Council forms a view that expulsion may be warranted, the Principal will make a recommendation to the Board of Management to consider expulsion.
 The Principal will: